cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

     - GeoServer Options

         For vector data you can add a `geoServerSettings` node within the relevant data subset in the configuration json.
         Within that the following nodes can be added.
         - `"virtualTable"` creates a [SQL View](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html) which is specified as follows.
             - `"name"`: a name is required.
             - `"sql"`: a SQL query is required.
-            - `"keyColumn"`: specify column for [parameter](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html#defining-parameters) keys.
+            - `"keyColumn"`: specify column for [parameter](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html#defining-parameters) key.
             - `"escapeSql"` is Boolean `true` or `false`.
             This concerns the handling of special characters in column names such as setting single-quotes to doubled single-quotes.
             - `"geometry"` specifies the geometry with the following `key:value` pairs.
                 - `"name"`: name of column with the geometry.
                 - `"type"`: one of `Point`, `LineString`, `LinearRing`, `Polygon`, `MultiPoint`, `MultiLineString`, `MultiPolygon`, `GeometryCollection`.